stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-The view transform matrix which consists of translation and rotation components.
+The view transform matrix consists of translation and rotation components.
 The translation moves the eye position (or camera) one unit out of the screen (or moves the scene one unit into the screen, whichever way you look at it):

 ```java
 Matrix trans = new Matrix.Builder()